swift-server/swift-aws-lambda-runtime/readme.md

  }
  ```

  Modeling Lambda functions as Closures is both simple and safe.
-The Swift AWS Lambda Runtime will ensure that the user provided code is offloaded off the network processing thread such that even if the code becomes slow to respond or gets hang, the underlying Lambda process can continue to take traffic and respond to other requests.
+Swift AWS Lambda Runtime will ensure that the user-provided code is offloaded to the network processing thread such that even if the code becomes slow to respond or gets hang, the underlying Lambda process can continue to take traffic and respond to other requests.
 This safety comes at a a small performance penalty from context switching between the networking and the user-land threads.
-In low volume use cases, or other non-performance sensitive applications, the simplicity & safety of using the Closure based API is often preferred over the complexity of the performance oriented API.
+In low volume use cases, or other non-performance sensitive applications, the simplicity and safety of using the Closure based API is often preferred over the complexity of the performance-oriented API.

  ### Using EventLoopLambdaHandler

- Performance sensitive Lambda functions may choose to use a more complex API which allows the user code to run on the same thread as the networking handlers.
-AWS Lambda Runtime uses [SwiftNIO](https://github.com/apple/swift-nio) as its underlying  networking engine which means the APIs are based on [SwiftNIO](https://github.com/apple/swift-nio) concurrency primitives like the `EventLoop` and `EventLoopFuture`.
+ Performance sensitive Lambda functions may choose to use a more complex API which allows user code to run on the same thread as the networking handlers.
+Swift AWS Lambda Runtime uses [SwiftNIO](https://github.com/apple/swift-nio) as its underlying networking engine which means the APIs are based on [SwiftNIO](https://github.com/apple/swift-nio) concurrency primitives like the `EventLoop` and `EventLoopFuture`.
 For example:

  ```swift
  // Import the modules